abhishekPurandare-obs/Image_Classfier/README.md

 In our local runs, by default, the MLflow tracking server runs on http://0.0.0.0:5000/, and artifacts are saved in the project's root directory.

 When tracking our experiments we need to host this tracking server publicly.
 Each run will create a set of artifacts like files, model weights, etc as well as metrics and logs.
-To store all metrics and logs, mlflow allows us to use a database and to store artifacts, an S3 bucket.
+To store all metrics and logs, MLflow allows us to use a database and to store artifacts, an S3 bucket.

 I won't go into detail on how to set this up.
 But simply create an S3 bucket and a Database in AWS RDS.
 In this case, I've used PostgreSQL.
 Once that's done refer to [project.env](project.env) file where I've set up Database credentials and the bucket name.
 Make sure you create an S3 bucket with Read/Write access.